Crucible of Horror: Home media

+As of 2021, this title has not been released on video in the UK in any form.

+Reception

 Reviews of Crucible of Horror at the time of its premiere in the US tended to be favourable.
 Howard Simpson of The New York Times attended the opening night of Cauldron of Blood and Crucible of Horror and writes in his review that the former is 'painful to watch' and that 'the one to see, without running' is the latter.
 He states that Crucible of Horror is 'superbly directed by Viktors Ritelis and beautifully played by Yvonne Mitchell, Sharon Gurney and Michael Gough' and notes that 'for tight, merciless tension and venom, the movie is uncommonly effective and engrossing'.
 He adds that 'the twist of a civilized, very British fadeout ... is the most horrifying thing of all.
 Quite a picture.
 Quite'.

 BoxOffice magazine also praised the film upon its release, saying that 'no one can deny that [it] isn't effectively done.'
 The anonymous review says that 'Director Viktor Ritelis livened the pace with fast-cut flashbacks, psychedelic dream sequences and some well-mounted horror touches at the end'.
 It notes the high quality of the acting and reports that 'Young Sharon Gurney gets introductory billing, celebrating the occasion by plunging in with a nude scene, hysterics and a sharp sense of defying her elders'.
 The magazine rates Crucible of Horror as 'good' on its poor-to-very-good scale].

 Ann Guarino of The New York Daily News gave a middling review, awarding the film two stars out of four and cited its "deadly pace," adding that it "will barely keep you awake."